 The American vowels sounds in words like “good” and words like “food” are spelled similarly, but sound different.
 Use this video to practice distinguishing clearly between those sounds because American-born English speakers notice when you don’t.

 The American vowel sound represented in the word “book” is a tricky one.
 This video helps you practice.
+For my full pronunciation series (that is always growing), click HERE.

 [Disclaimer: I am not a legal attorney and the following is not legal advice.
 Please consult an attorney to confirm this information for yourself.]